beetbox/beets/docs/plugins/parentwork.rst

 of the other (what we call the *direct parent*).
 This plugin looks the work id from the library and then looks up the direct parent, then the direct parent of the direct parent and so on until it reaches the top.
 The work at the top is what we call the *parent work*.

 This plugin is especially designed for classical music.
 For classical music, just fetching the work title as in MusicBrainz is not satisfying, because MusicBrainz has separate works for, for example, all the movements of a symphony.
-This plugin aims to solve this problem by not only fetching the work itself from MusicBrainz but also its parent work which would be, in this case, the whole symphony.
+This plugin aims to solve this problem by also fetching the parent work, which would be the whole symphony in this example.

 This plugin adds five tags: